DevOps-and-Cloud-based-Software/assignment-1/README.md

  ```
  sudo /snap/bin/microk8s start
  ```
- or add /snap/bin to you PATH.
+ or add /snap/bin to your PATH.

 ---

 ## Test K8s Cluster

 This is a basic Kubernetes deployment of Nginx.
-On the master node create a Nginx deployment:
+On the master node, create a Nginx deployment:
 ```shell
 microk8s kubectl create deployment nginx --image=nginx
 ```